-The global Internet of Things (IoT) market is projected to grow from almost 308 billion USD in 2020 to 1,854.70 billion USD in 2028 — it’s more than just a popular trend.
-So, if you’re looking to join the market with IoT-based products, you might be in for a headache when trying to hire an IoT developer.
+The global Internet of Things (IoT) market is projected to grow from almost 308 billion USD in 2020 to 1,854.70 billion USD in 2028.
+So now it’s more than just a popular trend.

 If you want to know more about the IoT developer job description, salary, and how to hire one based on our experience, then keep on reading.